goranikin/waffle_rookie_review/README.md

 # My review repository for Rookie and Toy project at Waffle Studio

 ## This repository is deprecated.
-I preserve this just for archiving and blog is maintained !(here)[https://github.com/goranikin/hyeok-blog]
+I preserve this just for archiving and blog is maintained at https://github.com/goranikin/hyeok-blog

 1: setup dev environment https://hyeokrani.tistory.com/112
 2: setup supabase and test fetch data https://hyeokrani.tistory.com/113